Kiffhost/exalted-scripture-understanding/Rules Reference/Social/Social Influence.md

 First, a character who has already been persuaded to do something receives a +3 bonus to his [[Resolve]] against any influence that would cause him to abandon or disregard that persuasion.
 This bonus stacks with the [[Intimacy]] bonus from a relevant [[Intimacy]].

 Second, a petitioner who wishes to overturn existing persuasive influence must spend a point of [[Willpower]] before making her argument and roll.
-So, in the above example, the Sidereal must spend a point of [[Willpower]] to impress upon Rellus the dire urgency of the omens she has foreseen—and Rellus’s [[Resolve]] is automatically at +3 to resist her influence, before Intimacies come into play
+So, in the above example, the Sidereal must spend a point of [[Willpower]] to impress upon Rellus the dire urgency of the omens she has foreseen—and Rellus’s [[Resolve]] is automatically at +3 to resist her influence, before [[Intimacy|Intimacies]] come into play

 If the contradictory persuasion succeeds, the targeted character may use a [[Influence roll#Decision Points|Decision Point]] to resist it by citing a conflicting [[Intimacy]], *without spending a point of [[Willpower]] to initiate the Decision Point*—it’s easier to stand by a hard-fought decision than to abandon it and reverse yourself.
 Conversely, if he wants to abandon his present course of action and accept the new influence, the character must spend a point of [[Willpower]] and cite the [[Intimacy]] which was used to change his mind.